astraut-solutions/easy-risk-register/docs/guides/product/audit-ready-workflow.md

 Security note: CSV exports include spreadsheet injection protection, but you should still treat exported files as sensitive.

-For board packs or incident documentation, use PDF exports (print-to-PDF): `docs/guides/product/pdf-exports.md`.
+For board packs or incident documentation, use PDF exports (download or print-to-PDF): `docs/guides/product/pdf-exports.md`.

 ### 6) Keep exports and evidence organized